 In Tennessee, the registration process for your RV or motor home is basically the same as the registration process for any other motor vehicle.
 Visit our Car Registration and Title Transfers pages for detailed registration and titling steps.

 In short, registering your RV or motor home will consist of paying your dealer at the time of purchase and letting him or her handle all registration and titling paperwork.

 Or, if you purchased your RV or motor home from an individual, you'll need to visit your local county clerk's office and take the completed Certificate of Title and Registration (this form isn't available online; you can take care of it at your county clerk's office) as well as all applicable fees.
-(You may look up current registration and titling fees in the Tennessee Code, 55-4-111).

 Once it's time for you to renew, head to your county clerk's office with your notice (if you have one) and/or your current registration (if you didn't receive a notice) and renewal fees.

 Depending on the county in which you live, if you're a new resident you must have emission checks performed on your vehicles before you can title and register it in Tennessee.

 Visit our Smog and Emission Check section to find out if an emissions check is required.